-As at December 31, 2014, the carrying amounts of deferred development costs of the Group are US\$238,286,000 (2013: US\$207,977,000).
+As at December 31, 2013, the carrying amount of deferred development costs of the Group and the Company is USD207,977,000 (2012: USD182,571,000) and Nil (2012: USD5,909,000) respectively.
 The estimation of their useful lives impacts the level of annual amortisation recorded.
 The estimation of their useful lives reflects the directors' best estimate of the periods that future economic benefits will be received through the use of the assets.
 In determining whether the deferred development costs are impaired, the management takes into consideration the anticipated revenues and estimated future cash flows from the underlying projects, and the progress of these projects.
 When the actual revenues and future cash flows are less than expected, a material loss may arise.
 Management is confident that the carrying amount of the assets will be recovered in full.
 This situation will be closely monitored, and adjustments will be made in future periods, if future market activity indicates that such adjustments are appropriate.